Wei9023/lab-29/ReadMe.md

 * Open links in sandbox

 ### Components
-1. Props:
-* message

-2. Internal:
+2. Modularize and Functionalize:
+* detail
-* form
+* story

-3. External:
+3. Conditionals:
+* detail
+* story
-* form
+* if

+4. Modal:
-* output
+* Modal

 #### Tests
 * How do you run tests?